AmitS1009/Constructure-AI/README.md

 ### 4. 🔐 Dependency Hell: The Bcrypt Incompatibility
 *   **The Problem**: The authentication system crashed with `AttributeError: module 'bcrypt' has no attribute '__about__'`, breaking the login flow.
 *   **The Fix**: Investigated the dependency tree and found a conflict between `passlib` (used for password hashing) and newer versions of `bcrypt`.
-We pinned the dependency to `bcrypt==3.2.2`, ensuring stable cryptographic operations.
+I pinned the dependency to `bcrypt==3.2.2`, ensuring stable cryptographic operations.

 ### 5. 📜 Infinite Scroll & Flexbox Physics
 *   **The Problem**: Chat history wasn't scrolling, trapping users at the top of long conversations.
 *   **The Fix**: The Flexbox container was missing a critical constraint.
-We applied `min-h-0` to the scrollable child, forcing the browser to calculate height based on the parent's constraint rather than the content's intrinsic size.
+I applied `min-h-0` to the scrollable child, forcing the browser to calculate height based on the parent's constraint rather than the content's intrinsic size.

 ---